The strange but true account of imagining and writing up the 33rd year (1986/1987) of Bill Drummond’s life, for his The Life Model memoir.

 Corporate social communications we take for granted today did not exist in 1986, no social media, no email, and no internet.
 When we wanted information about bands, we read music newspapers (such as NME, Sounds and Melody Maker), rather than effortlessly searching the internet.

-Social media was non-existent, not even a little sperm swimming about in the warm Silicon Valley.
+Social media was non-existent, not even a little sperm swimming about in the warm sleazy vagina of Silicon Valley.

 Record sleeves were an important source of information as well as fanzines and flyers distributed at concerts.
 If you were particularly into a band you embarked upon a kind of decoupage assembling and reassembling the information you could acquire.